serenamckeenzo/katacoda-scenarios/elastic-training/step30.md

-Kibana can be installed in the same way Elastisearch was - either downloading manually or via a package manager.
+Metricbeat agents can be installed in the same way Elastisearch was - either downloading manually or via a package manager.

 ## Install Kibana